nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 encompassed by the previous (less complex) level.

-Presently, the CFDE offers two less complex C2M2 variants in addition to the most complex current C2M2 model:
+Presently, the CFDE offers two less complex C2M2 variants in addition to the most complex, current C2M2 model:
 [Level 0](#level-0) (basic metadata describing a collection of digital files) and [Level 1](#level-1).
 Level 1 accomplishes the following:
 - Introduces terms for core experimental resources, like samples and subjects.